 - A. The Ethics Review Commission will hold their first meeting every year on or about the third Wednesday of the month, quarterly, in March.
 At this meeting, they select chair and vice chair and adopt rules for their proceedings, which shall be subject to approval by City Council.
 The rules that are adopted must be consistent with the City Charter, City ordinances, and Ethics Code, and shall, to the extent possible, be like the rules set up by City Council for its own meetings. - B. The Chair of Ethics Review Commission shall make appointments to the Advisory Opinion Panel as needed to issue advisory opinions to Officers upon written request.
-The Advisory Opinion Panel shall never have less than 3 members of the Ethics Review Commission. - C. The Ethics Review Commission shall be assigned staff by the City Manager to assist in its duties, as the City Manager and City Council deems necessary.
+The Advisory Opinion Panel shall never have less than 2 members of the Ethics Review Commission Advisory Panel for a general ethics complaint should have 2 Ethics Review Commission Members and legal.
+If a complaint is against an Ethics Review Commission Member then it would include 2 Ethics Review Commission Members, two additional members from another commission board, and legal. - C. The Ethics Review Commission shall be assigned staff by the City Manager to assist in its duties, as the City Manager and City Council deems necessary.
 In the case that the Ethics Review Commission is hearing a complaint against a member of City Council or the City Manager, outside legal counsel may be retained when requested by City Attorney at any time during the ethics proceedings to perform his or her duties under section 2-351 of this code and any other duties for the remainder of the ethics proceeding. - D. The Ethics Review Commission may consolidate into one complaint the following: - 1.
-Multiple complaints against the same Officer that involve the same incident; or - 2.
-Multiple complaints against the same Officer that involve the same alleged misconduct. - 2-349 Advisory Opinions
+Multiple complaints against the same Officer that involve the same incident; or - Multiple complaints against the same Officer that involve the same alleged misconduct.

+2-349 - Advisory Opinions